Blog Series Part 1 of 3: Understanding Ag Microbials

 Despite the appeal of these natural solutions, the agricultural microbial space can be difficult to navigate.
 Not all agronomic microbial solutions are created equally.
 While that’s a simple enough statement to understand, it’s a little more complicated to fully explain the differences between products.
 For that reason, we’ve broken down the subject into a three-part blog series to help guide growers on what to consider when selecting a microbial product for their farm.

 Growers must first ask themselves a few key questions in order to choose the right microbial product for their application: 1) Which job do I want the microbial to do for my crops?
 2) Does the product being considered have sufficient data to support its efficacy?
 3) How easy will it be for me to use?
 4) How do I know that it contains what it claims to contain on the label?
 In this post, we’ll talk about the types of agronomic microbials and how they work.
-In part-two, we’ll discuss lay out the handling and management differences and in part-three, we’ll share our advice on how to determine if you’re getting a quality ag microbial.
+In part-two, we’ll discuss the handling and management differences, and in part-three, we’ll share our advice on how to determine if you’re getting a quality ag microbial.

 Types of Ag Microbial Products and How They Work